stakater/mto-docs/content/learn/mto-vs-capsule.md

 ## What is Capsule?

-Capsule is a CNCF Sandbox project from Clastix that implements namespace-based multi-tenancy through a `Tenant` custom resource.
+Capsule is a CNCF Sandbox project that implements namespace-based multi-tenancy through a `Tenant` custom resource.
 Namespaces belong to a tenant, and Capsule enforces the tenant's policies on them — resource quota, network policies, admission constraints and access.

 It also ships a proxy component that lets tenant users list cluster-scoped resources filtered to what their tenant owns, which addresses a real gap in namespace-based tenancy: a tenant user running `kubectl get namespaces` would otherwise see nothing or need cluster-wide read access.